 Scott Cowperthwait is a member of the firm's International Trade Compliance and Enforcement group and the Government Investigations and White Collar Criminal Defense group.
-His practice focuses on representing clients on U.S. and international trade compliance and enforcement, export controls and sanctions, and anti-boycott and anti-bribery matters, including the Foreign Corrupt Practices Act and international anti-corruption laws.
-Scott counsels clients with respect to import-export licensing issues, internal audits and investigations, civil enforcement actions, voluntary disclosures, government investigations and the implementation of best practices for corporate governance and legal and regulatory compliance.
+He represents and advises businesses on a wide range of U.S. and international trade compliance and enforcement matters, including export control laws and regulations involving the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR), economic sanctions and trade embargoes, Foreign Corrupt Practices Act (FCPA) matters, international anti-corruption, anti-money laundering and anti-boycott matters, and import laws and regulations.
+With respect to these areas, Scott counsels clients involving import-export licensing issues, internal audits and investigations, civil enforcement actions, voluntary disclosures, government investigations and the implementation of best practices for corporate governance and legal and regulatory compliance.

-Scott also has extensive government investigations and white collar criminal defense experience, having previously represented corporations and individuals in government investigations conducted by the U.S. Department of Justice (DOJ), the U.S. Department of Homeland Security (DHS), the U.S. Securities and Exchange Commission (SEC), the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), the State of Connecticut Office of the Attorney General and the State of Connecticut Chief State’s Attorney’s Office.
+Scott also has extensive government investigations and white collar criminal defense experience representing businesses and individuals in investigations conducted by the U.S. Department of Justice (DOJ), U.S. Department of Homeland Security (DHS), U.S. Securities and Exchange Commission (SEC), U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), U.S. Customs and Border Protection (CBP), State of Connecticut Office of the Attorney General and State of Connecticut Chief State’s Attorney’s Office.
 Scott has also conducted internal investigations for corporations in a variety of industries, including banking and financial services, insurance/reinsurance, health care, defense/aerospace, hedge funds and information technology.

-He is the president of the Connecticut chapter of InfraGard, a public-private association focused on sharing information and intelligence concerning national infrastructure and technology issues.
-In that capacity, he also serves on the State of Connecticut Department of Emergency Services and Public Protection (DESPP) Division of Emergency Management and Homeland Security (DEMHS) Advisory Council.
+He is a former two-term president of the InfraGard Connecticut Members Alliance, a public-private association focused on sharing information and intelligence concerning national infrastructure and technology issues.
+In that capacity, he served on the State of Connecticut Department of Emergency Services and Public Protection (DESPP) Division of Emergency Management and Homeland Security (DEMHS) Advisory Council.
 Scott was also a two-time summer law clerk in the U.S. Attorney’s Office for the District of Connecticut.